 In 1992 (age 20), I began work on the Mount Washington Cog Railway in New Hampshire.
 I was hired as a brakeman in June, 1992; I was promoted to Fireman in 1994; became an Engineer in 1996.
 I worked there for 3 years full time, and about 7 years part-time, during the 1990s and early 2000s.
 I "retired" from the Cog Railway in 2001 when I was 29 years of age.

-By 1992, I had heard perhaps 100 times that "there were no more foundries", and that Friends Models (closed since 1979) was never going to go back into business, and that the designs of HJ Coventry were all "lost" and could never be produced again.
-Then a little later I heard that a group of volunteers out west was going to "bring back" castings for a couple H.J.
-Coventry designs.
-Then I heard that the patterns they were using were destroyed.
-And then I heard a dozen times that the destroyed patterns "could not be replaced".
+By 1992, I had heard perhaps 100 times that "there were no more foundries", and heard even more laments that Friends Models (closed since 1979) was never going to go back into business.
+Of course there were the constant stories that most designs of HJ Coventry were "lost" and could never be produced again.

 In 2000 and 2001, I took 3 semesters of machine shop classes, and CNC machining classes, at Wentworth Institute of Technology in Boston.

-In the mid-2000s, I acquired "Friends Models" from the prior owner and began to seek other "long lost designs from Yesteryear" that may still exist.
+Meanwhile, I continued to seek any other "long lost designs from Yesteryear" that may still exist and be available for purchase.

 It's January 2009, and I am here with my beloved Boston and Albany tank engine.
 I had not owned it since 1995 but had the opportunity to visit it in Jan.
 2009.
 Later in 2009, I bought it back, and it is now home......permanently!